-The MTC, TC-VERDICT and SNAP-ACTIVE are parts of a module state and handled like global variables, i.e., the keywords MTC and TC-VERDICT can be used to retrieve and to change the values of the corresponding module state.
+The MTC and TC-VERDICT are parts of a module state and handled like global variables, i.e., the keywords MTC and TC-VERDICT can be used to retrieve and to change the values of the corresponding module state.

 NOTE 1 - There only exists one module state during the interpretation of a TTCN-3 module.
-Therefore the keywords MTC and TC-VERDICT can be considered as globally unique identifiers for the evaluation procedure.
+Therefore, the keywords $\underline{MTC}$ and $\underline{TC\text{-}VERDICT}$ can be considered as globally unique identifiers for the evaluation procedure.

-For the handling of the lists ALL-ENTITY-STATES, ALL-PORT-STATES and DONE the list operations add, append, delete, member, first, length, next, random and change can be used.
+For the handling of lists, e.g., ALL-ENTITY-STATES, ALL-PORT-STATES, DONE and KILLED in module states, the list operations add, append, delete, member, first, last, length, next, random and change can be used.
 They have the following meaning:

-- myList.add(item) adds item as first element into the list myList; - myList.append(item) appends item as last element into the list myList; - myList.delete(item) deletes item from the list myList; - myList.member(item) returns true if item is an element of the list myList, otherwise false; - myList.first() returns the first element of myList; - myList.length() returns the length of myList; - myList.next(item) returns the element that follows item in myList, or NULL if item is the last element in myList; - MyList.random(<condition>) returns randomly an element of myList, which fulfils the Boolean condition <condition> or NULL, if no element of myList fulfils <condition>; - MyList.change(<operation>) allows to apply <operation> on all elements of myList.
+- myList.add(item) adds item as first element into the list myList and myList.add(sublist) adds the list sublist to list myList, i.e., add can be used to add single elements or lists to lists; - myList.append(item) appends item as last element into the list myList and myList.append(sublist) appends the list sublist to list myList, i.e., append can be used to append single elements or lists to lists; - myList.delete(item) deletes item from the list myList; - myList.member(item) returns true if item is an element of the list myList, otherwise false; - myList.first() returns the first element of myList; - myList.last() returns the last element of myList; - myList.length() returns the length of myList; - myList.next(item) returns the element that follows item in myList, or NULL if item is the last element in myList; - myList.random(<condition>) returns randomly an element of myList, which fulfils the Boolean condition > or NULL, if no element of myList fulfils <condition>; - myList. change(<operation>) allows to apply <operation> on all elements of myList.